open-mmlab/mmsegmentation/docs/en/user_guides/4_train_test.md

 - `--work-dir`: If specified, results will be saved in this directory.
 If not specified, the results will be automatically saved to `work_dirs/{CONFIG_NAME}`.
 - `--show`: Show prediction results at runtime, available when `--show-dir` is not specified.
-- `--show-dir`: If specified, the visualized segmentation mask will be saved in the specified directory.
+- `--show-dir`: Directory where painted images will be saved.
+If specified, the visualized segmentation mask will be saved to the `work_dir/timestamp/show_dir`.
 - `--wait-time`: The interval of show (s), which takes effect when `--show` is activated.
 Default to 2.
 - `--cfg-options`:  If specified, the key-value pair in xxx=yyy format will be merged into the config file.